clxvivi/ECEM/README.md

 of evacuees, individual view distance and angle, etc.;
 * step 5: for single evacuation simulation,
-    * press the “Setup” button, the command center will show “observer:’Initialization completed!’”; then press the “Go” button to start simulation;
+    * press the “Setup” button, the command center will show “observer: ’Initialization completed!’”; then press the “Go” button to start simulation;
     * when all the agents escape from the exit, the simulation is finished;
      and the evacuation time and maximum instantaneous entropy of the crowd